DevExpress-Examples/blazor-grid-use-tagbox-to-modify-values/README.md

 <!-- default badges end -->
 # Blazor Grid - Use TagBox as a Column Editor

-This example integrates our [TagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) editor into a column within the DevExpress Blazor Grid UI component.
-The TagBox editor allows you to select multiple values when you edit a cell value or use the filter row.
+This example uses our Blazor [TagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) Editor to modify column values (within the DevExpress Blazor Grid UI component).
+As you can see, our TagBox Editor allows users to select multiple values when editing cell values or specify multiple search criteria within our Grid’s Filter Row.

 ![image](image.png)

 ## Implementation Details

-Specify data cell and filter row templates to integrate the TagBox component into the Data Grid.
+To add our TagBox component to your Grid, you must specify appropriate data cell and/or Filter Row templates.

 ### Cell Editor Template

-To display DevExpress Blazor TagBox components in edited cells, you must:
+To display the DevExpress Blazor TagBox within edited cells, you must:

 1. Activate data editing in the DevExpress Blazor Grid component ([EditRow](https://docs.devexpress.com/Blazor/404758/components/grid/editing-and-validation/edit-modes/edit-row) or [EditCell](https://docs.devexpress.com/Blazor/404756/components/grid/editing-and-validation/edit-modes/edit-cell) mode).
 2. Place a [DxTagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) editor into the [DxGridDataColumn.CellEditTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.CellEditTemplate).